Emphysema Treatment Near Buffalo, NY

 What is a Stem Cell?

-Stem cells are the building blocks of life; they are essential to every living organism.
+Cells are the building blocks of life; they are essential to every living organism.
 They are able to self-renew and replicate—with the ability to form every type of tissue or organ in the body.
-Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
+Adult cells from one organ are able to create tissue for another organ; this is called plasticity.
 This is key to their function in regenerative medicine.

-The Lung Institute offers stem cell treatments for many of the major pulmonary conditions, including chronic obstructive pulmonary disorder (COPD), emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease.
-The stem cells used by the Lung Institute are autologous, which means they come from the patient’s own body.
-The stem cells are extracted from the patient’s own bone marrow or blood (venous) depending on the patient’s current condition and health history.
-Adult stem cells have the capacity to form many types of differentiated cells, so when the stem cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
+The Lung Institute offers cellular therapys for many of the major pulmonary conditions, including chronic obstructive pulmonary disorder (COPD), emphysema, chronic bronchitis, pulmonary fibrosis and interstitial lung disease.
+The cells used by the Lung Institute are autologous, which means they come from the patient’s own body.
+The cells are extracted from the patient’s own bone marrow or blood (venous) depending on the patient’s current condition and health history.
+Adult cells have the capacity to form many types of differentiated cells, so when the cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
 Our minimally invasive, outpatient stem cell procedures are changing lives by helping patients breathe easier.

 About the Lung Institute